Developing Global Perspective in Costa Rica

 On-campus course meetings will cover topics such as exploring culture and its intersection with personal identity, addressing bias and stereotypes, Costa Rican culture and issues of relevance to both Costa Rica and the U.S., sustainable tourism, and preparing for the international travel experience.
 Each of these topics will be explored in more depth throughout the nine-day study abroad experience in Costa Rica.

-While in Costa Rica, students will take a tour of San Jose to learn more about Costa Rica's capital city and visit sites of interest such as the National Theater and Central Market.
-The group will also visit the Irazú Volcano National Park and meet with Costa Rican professors to learn about their work with indigenous groups and intercultural communication.
+While in Costa Rica, students will take a tour of San Jose to learn more about Costa Rica's capital city and visit sites of interest such as the National History Museum, National Theater, and Central Market.
+It's planned that the group will take a day excursion to nearby Cartago.
+While there, students will visit the Irazú Volcano National Park, Cartago Basilica, and have time to swim in hot springs.
+Students will learn about the current reality in Costa Rica, meet with a UCR professor and students in her Intercultrural Communications course, and participate in activities with them.

-This program is open to undergraduate students that are active participants in TRIO SES or TRIO STEM at the University of Kansas.
+This program is open to undergraduate students that are active participants in TRIO SSS at the University of Kansas.
 Preference will be given to students who have not previously participated in a study abroad program or had extensive experiences abroad.
 The class and study abroad program will be conducted in English; however, knowledge of Spanish would be beneficial.

 Program Cost for Developing Global Perspective in Costa Rica

-Tuition costs will be waived for active TRIO SES & STEM participants.
+- Tuition costs will be waived for active TRIO SSS participants.

 Additional Financial Aid & Support Resources:

-- Pell Grant recipients will be awarded summer Pell awards if enrolled in a minimum of 3 credit hours during the summer term.
+- Pell Grant recipients may be awarded summer Pell awards.
 Award amounts vary based on FAFSA results.
+Check with Kevin Foster for estimated amounts.

 - KU Study Abroad & Global Engagement offers two pre-departure funds: the Airfare Assistance Program and the Christene Pederson Study Abroad Student Support fund.
 Click on the link to check eligibility requirements.

-The course and study abroad program will be taught and directed by Dr. Julie Hamel and Maggie Borders, full-time staff of the KU TRIO SES and TRIO STEM program.
+The course and study abroad program will be taught and directed by Maggie Borders and Jesus Cooper-Pereda, who have both previously led the program.

 mborders@ku.edu